 CSAFE is governed by a Board of Trustees consisting of ten members that has full, exclusive and absolute control and authority over the business and affairs of CSAFE and its assets, subject to the rights of the Participants as provided by the Indenture of Trust.
 The Trustees serve staggered three-year terms.

-Alan Krcmarik is the Executive Fiscal Advisor and is responsible for investments for the City of Loveland.
-He has served in municipal government for over 30 years, starting out with the Pueblo Area of Council of Governments, then becoming the Senior Policy Analyst for the City and County of Denver; moving his family North to the City of Fort Collins as the Executive Financial Officer for a number of years until taking on his current position in Loveland about 10 years ago.
-Alan has been very instrumental in the downtown development of Loveland and a strong advocate of CGFOA.
+Alan Krcmarik retired as the Executive Fiscal Advisor and was responsible for investments for the City of Loveland.
+He served in municipal government for over 30 years, starting out with the Pueblo Area of Council of Governments, then becoming the Senior Policy Analyst for the City and County of Denver; moving his family North to the City of Fort Collins as the Executive Financial Officer for a number of years until rounding out his career in Lovleand fr over a decade.
+Alan was very instrumental in the downtown development of Loveland and has been a strong advocate of CGFOA.
 Alan was apppointed to the CSAFE Board of Trustees in April 2007.

 Jeffrey A. Hansen has been Finance Director for the City of Golden since January 2003, where he oversees the accounting, budgeting, and finance operations of the City, as well as the fleet and municipal court functions.
 Mr. Hansen attended Colorado State University, where he studied Accounting and received his B.S. degree in 1984.
 Prior to his work at Golden, Jeff was the Finance Director at the Town of Castle Rock.
 He has also worked at the City of Longmont and the City of Lafayette in roles including Accountant, Senior Accountant, Utility Billing Supervisor and Chief Accountant.
 Jeff is a Certified Public Finance Officer and a member of the Government Finance Officers Association (GFOA) and the Colorado GFOA (CGFOA).
 He was President of CGFOA in 2004 and served on the executive board from 2003-2005.
 In 2007, he was named CGFOA’s Finance Officer of the Year.
 Mr. Hansen currently serves on various committees for the Colorado Municipal League (CML) and CGFOA and is also on the GFOA CAFR Review Committee.
 He has presented several times for CML, GFOA and CGFOA at their annual conferences and educational workshops.
 Jeff served on the Board of Directors of the Foothills Animal Shelter.
 Mr. Hansen coached youth basketball for many years and also spent six seasons coaching boys basketball at Longmont High School.
 He is currently a certified high school basketball referee and has officiated two state championship games.